Spectacular weather for the weekend!

 10-day forecast:

-We’ll get a dry north/northeast wind that will bring a dry feeling weekend with mostly sunny skies.
-Humidity will be lower for the first time in several months.
+We’ll get a dry north/northeast wind that will bring a dry feeling today with mostly sunny skies.
+Humidity conitnues to be lower for the first time in several months.
 What a treat!
+Rain chances will be minor and not looking to move back into the forecast until next weekend.

 Tracking the tropics:

-Hurricane Earl intensified into our first major hurricane of the season.
-There is only one tropical wave near Africa that could also become our next named storms.
+Hurricane Earl, which was a Category 3 hurricane at one time has weakened considerably and is not just a remanant low.
+There is only one tropical wave near Africa that could also become our next named storm.
 Fiona is the next name.
 Make sure you have our Hurricane Tracker App for updates on these systems and others that will form in the tropics.